TINEA CAPITIS (or SCALP RINGWORM)

 What are the symptoms of tinea capitis?

-What does tinea capitis look like?
+What other conditions does tinea capitis look like?

 How is tinea capitis diagnosed?